Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 **1) Csv input:**

-1. Media Sites- The csv file contains the specific news websites to be searched and the code used access each website-specific dictionary.
+1. Media Sites- a csv file containing the specific news websites to be searched and the code used access each website-specific dictionary.
 The dictionary for each news source must be manually determined by examining how newspapers store their online information.
 This file also includes an "ALL" row which is required to run the script and is always the last row of the input file.
 The "ALL" row is a default for the most common dictionaries used by news sources.

     The headers in the csv file are:
     site, url, type, date, keyword, title, type2, keyword2